Search

 • Attraction of the day: Zorig Chusum, Takin Preserve, Weekend Market, Craft Bazaar, Paro city

 Zorig Chusum: The Government of Bhutan established the National Institute for Zorig Chusum in 1971.
 It preserves and promotes Bhutan’s traditional art.
-Zorig Chusum translates to “Thirteen Crafts,” representing thirteen traditional painting art forms.
+Zorig Chusum translates to “Thirteen traditional arts and Crafts,” representing thirteen traditional painting art forms.
 We get to see and gather insight into these unique art and craft forms during our visit.

 After exploring Thimphu for the entire day, we will drive to Paro for our overnight stay.